KonradPoplawski/Olympic-Games-Analysis/README.md

 # Olympic Games Analysis

 ## Purposes of the project
 The major aim of this project is to gain insight into the data of 120 years of Olympic history.
-All the insights have been prepared in MySQL.
+All the insights have been prepared in MySQL and vizualized in Power BI.

 ## About Dataset
 The dataset was downloaded from the Kaggle (https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results).